felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 failure.
 I am *beginning* to see fear as a compass that guides us toward the path that will make us grow.
 I'm still scared of exams, and I honestly still fear getting fired from time to time!
-Some things are a unfortunately part of life.
+Some things are unfortunately part of life.
 What I learned is that by arming ourselves with knowledge, our problems become more interesting, more fulfilling, and closer to our true ambitions.

 If you personally suffer from learning anxiety and made it this far in this blog post, I am in awe of you.
-[The last mile is always the least crowded](/40), and you are among the courageous few that made it to the end.
+You are among the courageous few that made it to the end.
 Seriously, lift your favorite arm and give yourself a pat on the back from me.
 I am confident that you are already on the right
 path: the real journey begins here, if you accept it.
 I hope the ideas